Marshal of the Sejm

-The Marshal of the Sejm (Marszałek Sejmu, /pol/) is the speaker (chair) of the Sejm, the lower house of the Polish Parliament.
+The marshal of the Sejm (Marszałek Sejmu, /pol/) is the speaker of the Sejm, the lower house of the Polish Parliament.
 The office traces its origins to the 15th century.
 In modern Poland, the full title is Marshal of the Sejm of the Republic of Poland (Marszałek Sejmu Rzeczypospolitej Polskiej).
 Marszałek, in this case, is Polish native name for parliamentary Speaker.

 Related historical offices

 The Polish–Lithuanian Commonwealth also had an office of Sejmik Marshal.

 In the Kingdom of Galicia and Lodomeria, from 1861, the chairman of the Provincial Sejm of Galicia with its seat at Lwów bore the title Marszałek krajowy (Province Marshal).
 The Kingdom of Poland, from 1916 to 1918, used the title Marszałek Rady Stanu (Marshal of the State Council).

 In the Second Polish Republic (1918–1939), the deputies elected one of their number as Marshal of the Sejm for the duration of the Sejm's term.
 Until 1935 (when superseded by the Senate Marshal), the Marshal or Chairman of the Sejm substituted for the President of Poland in the latter's absence or disability (Acting President of the Republic of Poland).
 Nowadays, it is again the Marshal of the Sejm who becomes the Acting President.